tidepool-org/command-line-data-tools/README.md

     --removeTypes <removeTypes>  Remove these data types.
     --leaveTypes <leaveTypes>    Leave these data types.
 Takes precedence over removal.
     --removeAll                  Remove all data types, except for what is explicitly left.
-    --hashIDs                    Pass IDs (such as _groupid and uploadId) through a one-way hash.
+    --hashIDs                    Pass IDs (such as _groupId and uploadId) through a one-way hash.
     --removeSource               Remove the source of the data, e.g. carelink.
     --removeTransmitter          Remove the transmitter id, e.g. the transmitter id for a Dexcom.
     -v, --verbose                Verbose output.
 ```

+Example:

+`stripdata --stripAll --leaveModels Bayer6200,DexG5MobRec --hashIDs --removeSource --removeTransmitter -i some-data.json -o stripped-data.json -v`

+> This strips the data in *some-data.json* and outputs to *stripped-data.json*.
+The tool produces verbose output in the console.
+All models and serial numbers are removed from the data, excluding the device models of *Bayer6200* and *DexG5MobRec*.
+All Ids that relate to PHI on the Tidepool Platform are passed through a oneway hash.
+The source of the data is removed.
+Any transmitter IDs are removed.